leon4rd/test/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.